YellowJacketLinux/lfs-rpmbootstrap/README.md

 using the build instructions from the early chapters of the LFS book, most of my build instructions are *fairly* similar to the Chapter 8 build instructions.

+I might actually build SSH2 and Git before proceeding to LFS Chapter 8 stuff just so I can use Git without needing to reboot into another GNU/Linux install first.
+They (and needed dependencies) would be built with RPM from the start.

 Once GCC is finished and Util-Linux (not yet started) is finished, the plan is to pause and audit each spec file, making sure things like the specified license is correct and other things, before proceeding with RPM bootstrapping the